ELL Assessment Tools

 A tool not often seen in an ELL classroom for assessment is the concept map.
 A concept map is similar to a mind map with the exception of it being created to show exact information in the nodes.
 The use of the concept map can be as a tool for students to:

-- use as a fill-in the blank where various nodes are left empty for the student to add their answer.
+Use as a fill-in-the-blank where various nodes are left empty for the student to add his answer.

-Presentations are one of the best English language learning assessment tools simply because it allows students to talk, listen, read and write!
+Presentations are one of the best English language learning assessment tools simply because they allow students to talk, listen, read and write!
 PowerPoint presentations can be given as well as presentations using posters, overhead projectors, slide shows or SMART Boards.

 Teachers of high intermediate or advanced English language students might consider using peer reviews as a method of evaluation.
 There are various ways to do peer reviews.
 The students can be given a list of criteria from which to choose a score or a rubric.
 Peer reviews are excellent to use as an added evaluation of student presentations.

 Finally, if students are enrolled in a year-long ELL or ESL course, literacy portfolios offer an excellent means for appraising the progress of a student’s written language learning.
 In addition, portfolios allow the instructor to review the work over a given period, enabling him/her to see areas of difficulty that repeat in an individual student or across the class, thus prompting them to modify instruction to cover the problem area.

 Regardless of which one of the English language learning assessment tools an instructor chooses, it is important to strive to find a tool that will give an accurate account.
 To this end, it may be necessary to utilize more than one or two of the tools mentioned above to obtain a well-rounded evaluation of a student’s grasp of English.